The Rise of

 fiat-backed stablecoin will hold reserves in fiat currency.
 These reserves

-act as a guarantee for the stability of the stablecoin's value.
+act as a guarantee for the stability of the stablecoin's value. - Algorithmic Mechanism: In an algorithmic approach, the

 supply of stablecoins is adjusted based on market demand and other